English compound: Compound nouns

 Most English compound nouns are noun phrases (i.e. nominal phrases) that include a noun modified by adjectives or noun adjuncts.
 Due to the English tendency toward conversion, the two classes are not always easily distinguished.
 Most English compound nouns that consist of more than two words can be constructed recursively by combining two words at a time.
-Combining "science" and "fiction", and then combining the resulting compound with "writer", for example, can construct the compound "science-fiction writer".
+Combining "science" and "fiction", and then combining the resulting compound with "writer", for example, can construct the compound "science fiction writer" or "science-fiction writer".
 Some compounds, such as salt and pepper or mother-of-pearl, cannot be constructed in this way, however.